patloria/NCP-calculator/README.md

 GNU General Public Licence
 ==================
-NCP Calculator
-Copyright (C) 2013  Pat Loria, Tim McCallum & Pawel Pohorski
+NCP calculator.
+Copyright (C) 2013  Pat Loria, Tim McCallum & Pawel Pohorski.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any later version.